yabadabu/viscoelastic_cpu/README.md

 - Each thread creates 8 groups, and stores each particle_id associated to each group groups[ group_id ].push_back( particle_id )
 - At this points, each thread has organized the particles in 8 buckets
-- Using a st::atomic<int> each thread allocates the number of particles for each group
+- Using a std::atomic<int> each thread allocates the number of particles for each group
--